jackson951/React-Developer-Utils/docs/interview-questions.md

 ```

 **When to use:**
-- Pure components that render often
+- Pure components that render often with the same props
 - Components with expensive rendering
-- Components with same props frequently
+- Paired with `useCallback`/`useMemo` upstream — otherwise new prop references each render make `memo` a no-op

 ---